ernw/ss7MAPer/README.md

 As a lot of people run into problems building the tool, there are binary releases which can be found here: https://github.com/ernw/ss7MAPer/tree/master/releases

+As people also run into problems using the binary release, there is a [docker image](https://hub.docker.com/r/ernw/ss7maper/) with ss7MAPer running on ubuntu 16.04

 If you use the binary version, skip right over the next chapter.

 ## Get it running